mike-north/professional-ts/notes/04-mikes-ts-setup.md

 ## TypeScript Compiler

-install typescript as a dev dependency.
+install typescript as a development dependency.
 We'll only need this at build time, because not all consumers of this library may be using TypeScript themselves.